kayoooon1/city-recsys/README.md

 ## Repository Structure

 EDA: Exploratory Data Analysis files.
-Here you will find the descriptive statistics and other preliminary tests
+Here the descriptive statistics and other preliminary tests are stored.

 all_data: Contains the combined dataset and the code used for the merging process.
 We collected the data from various openly available sources.
-Those datasets were merged and subsequently standardized.
-Links to the data: ....
+Those datasets were merged and subsequently standardized, obtaining a final sample of 154 cities with 7 features.
+The data is stored in a CSV. file.

 Modeling: Contains Jupyter notebooks detailing the analysis we have tested to construct our model and the visualizations of our data.
 The models we have used are the following: ....